Great place for quiet vacation. If you are into kayak or rafting—plenty available here. We’ll be back, and since we are not into rafting, it will...

 · Kid-friendly · Jacuzzi/Hot Tub · Private Barbecue

-Overlooking a woodland creek in an idyllic, secluded, and tree-filled setting, this well-appointed yurt in the Topton, North Carolina, area of Nantahala National Forest near Lake Nantahala and the Great Smoky Mountains is a unique getaway that accommodates four guests and provides both a sense of luxury and a sense of connection to nature.
+Overlooking a woodland creek in an idyllic, secluded, and tree-filled setting, this well-appointed yurt in the Topton, North Carolina, area of Nantahala National Forest just five miles from Lake Nantahala and within the Great Smoky Mountains.
+The property is a unique getaway that accommodates four guests and provides both a sense of luxury and a sense of connection to nature.

 Other amenities include a washer and dryer, central air conditioning and heat, and flat-screen televisions.
 Outside, there is a porch, a deck, a fire pit, and a round hot tub overlooking the creek.
 Read More